Tinker (software)

-Tinker, previously stylized as TINKER, is a suite of computer software applications for molecular dynamics simulation.
+Tinker is a suite of computer software applications for molecular dynamics simulation.
 The codes provide a complete and general set of tools for molecular mechanics and molecular dynamics, with some special features for biomolecules.
 The core of the software is a modular set of callable routines which allow manipulating coordinates and evaluating potential energy and derivatives via straightforward means.

-Tinker works on Windows, macOS, Linux and Unix.
+Tinker works on Windows, macOS and Linux.
 The source code is available free of charge to non-commercial users under a proprietary license.
-The code is written in portable FORTRAN 77, Fortran 95 or CUDA with common extensions, and some C.
+The code is written in portable Fortran 95 or CUDA with common extensions, and some C.